-The control module (used on spark-ignited pilot boilers) responds to signals from the room thermostat and boiler limit circuit to operate the boiler circulator, pilot burner, gas valve and vent damper.
+The control module responds to signals from the room thermostat and boiler limit circuit to operate the boiler circulator, pilot burner, gas valve and vent damper.
 When room thermostat calls for heat, the control module starts the system circulator and activates the vent damper (causing it to drive open).